webcamoid/webcamoid/README.md

 * 100% Qt based software, for KDE/Qt purists.
 * Custom controls for each webcam.
 * Popup applet support (you can embed Webcamoid in the panel).
-* Add funny effects to the webcam (requires Frei0r plugins and QImageBlitz).
+* Add funny effects to the webcam (requires Frei0r plugins).
 * +50 effects available.
 * Effects with live previews.
 * Translated to many languages.